telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 Finally, the `PUT /v2/entities/{id}/attrs` operation can be used to replace all the attributes of a given entity, i.e. removing previously existing ones.

-You can also update entity with forcedUpdate URI option for discarding previous value and update with the newly requested value, details about forcedUpdate URI option are described [here](ngsiv2_implementation_notes.md#force-updatation-of-entity).

 As in the case of entity creation, apart from simple values corresponding to JSON datatypes (i.e. numbers, strings, booleans, etc.) for attribute values, you can also use complex structures or custom metadata.
 These are advanced topics, described in